Carolina Chaos

 The Carolina Chaos are a professional field lacrosse team based in Charlotte, North Carolina, that competes in the Premier Lacrosse League (PLL).
 The Chaos are one of the six founding members of the PLL for the 2019 season.
 Notable players include Blaze Riorden, Jarrod Neumann and Troy Reh.
 Chaos were crowned PLL Champions for the first time in team history with a 14 - 9 victory over the Whipsnakes in the 2021 PLL Championship.
+The Chaos won the 2026 PLL Championship Series, with newly appointed head coach Steven Brooks leading the team to the title.
+During the tournament, Shane Knobloch earned the Golden Stick Award after recording 30 points, the highest total in the competition.